 - Provide frequent updates about the patient’s condition throughout the hospitalization.

-- Ensure that all hospital staff give clear and consistent information to the family.
+- Ensure all hospital staff give clear and consistent information to the family.
 It is important for all hospital staff to know what the family has been told about their loved one’s condition.

 - Use visual aids (e.g. cerebral blood flow exam, cerebral angiogram or electroencephalogram) to describe the brain injury and death.
 Visual aids help the family understand what they cannot see, since the patient’s body remains warm and normal in color while maintained on the ventilator.